 The neck veins are examined to estimate venous wave height and waveform.
 Height is proportional to right atrial pressure, and waveform reflects events in the cardiac cycle; both are best observed in the internal jugular vein.

-Normal jugular vein waves.
+Normal jugular vein waves

 The a waves are increased in pulmonary hypertension and tricuspid valve stenosis.
-Giant a waves (Cannon waves) are seen in atrioventricular dissociation when the atrium contracts while the tricuspid valve is closed.
+Giant a waves (Cannon waves) occur in atrioventricular dissociation when the atrium contracts while the tricuspid valve is closed.
 The a waves disappear in atrial fibrillation and are accentuated when RV compliance is poor (eg, in pulmonary hypertension or pulmonic stenosis).
 The v waves are very prominent in tricuspid regurgitation.
 The x descent is steep in cardiac tamponade.
 When RV compliance is poor, the y descent is very abrupt because the elevated column of venous blood rushes into the RV when the tricuspid valve opens, only to be stopped abruptly by the rigid RV wall (in restrictive myopathy) or the pericardium (in constrictive pericarditis).